-- The Banff Springs Hotel should be visited.
-They also have a self guided tour of the hotel.
+- The Banff Springs Hotel is a must see and should be visited.

 - Banff Cave and Basin Historical Site Canada’s National Park birthplace is on the Roam Transit route.

-- Banff Gondola Suggest a visit in the late afternoon or early evening.
+- Banff Gondola - Suggest a late afternoon or early evening visit.
 Take the Roam Transit or a taxi to the Gondola station.
 The service takes guests to the top of Sulphur Mountain.
-Advance reservations, usually with a discount, are suggested as the ‘line for tickets" can belong.
+Reservations, usually with a discount, are suggested as the ‘line for tickets" can belong.

-- Banff Gondola also has a dinner package with lift.
-They have a number of family/children discounts depending on time of day when booking in advance.
+- Banff Gondola also has a dinner package with a lift.
+They have several family/children discounts depending on the time of day when booking in advance.

 - Canoes can be rented on the Bow River or into the Vermillion Lakes.